 Malaysia's high speed trains can travel at speeds of up to 160 kilometres an hour and have made travel in Peninsular Malaysia by train so much faster and more convenient, with more new stations opened to smaller towns previously not connected by the Intercity Trains and new KTM Komuter (commuter) trains in the north-west.

-A new KTMB Train Schedule is now in operation from 1st February 2017.
+A new KTMB Train Schedule is now in operation from 18th of December 2017.

 You can see the new ETS schedules on the following pages: